bavely/meditrack-opencv/README.md

 ### `POST /unwrap`
 Accepts a form field named `file` containing a video.
 The response is JSON with:

+- `jobId` – short identifier you can persist in your system to correlate follow-up processing or log lines with the underlying unwrap attempt.
 - `frames` – array of URLs for the sampled frames.
 - `sheetUrl` – color contact sheet for quick review.
 - `ocrSheetUrl` – binarized contact sheet optimized for OCR.
 - `ocrBestFrameUrl` – OCR-friendly version of the single sharpest frame.
+- `s3` – metadata describing where assets were stored.
+It includes `bucket`, `region`, and `prefix`, which mirror the AWS settings used for the job so downstream tooling can build direct S3 references if needed.
+- `timing` – performance metrics for the request. `total_s` captures the full wall-clock duration, while `ffmpeg_extract_s`, `sheet_build_s`, `ocr_post_s`, and `save_s` break down the major processing phases to help operators monitor throughput or spot bottlenecks.

-All of these URLs are pre-signed links generated during the request.
+All of the frame and sheet URLs are pre-signed links generated during the request.
 Download the assets directly from these URLs; they expire after `S3_URL_TTL` seconds (default `300`).

 ## Usage